Title/Position: Associate Professor, Program Coordinator, Urban Studies Program

 Degree(s)/School(s): B. Arch (University of Toronto); DiplPlanDist (AA); PhD (York)

 MCRI Projects: B2: Suburban Redevelopment and Tower Renewal; B8: Everyday Suburbanisms; MCRI Steering Committee.

 Background: Doug Young’s research is in two broad areas: The first is processes of decline and renewal in post-war suburban districts.
 He is exploring the discursive, material and policy dimensions of those processes as well as the intersecting roles of state, market and civil society actors.
 The second area of research is a consideration of how we live in the 21st century with the legacies of 20th century urbanisms, more specifically socialist and modernist urbanisms.
 This research is a comparative study of iconic spaces in Hanoi, Berlin and Stockholm.

-Boudreau, Julie-Anne; Keil, Roger; and Young, Douglas.
-(2009).
+Boudreau, J-A, Keil, R. & Young, D. (2009).
 Changing Toronto: Governing Urban Neoliberalism.
 Toronto: University of Toronto Press.